Click here to access the full THE SHELTER PROJECT BOKE DESIGN SPECIFICATIONS

-The purpose of the Boreal Forest Exterior Door design is to enable remote northern communities to build their own doors, from local wood (pine, spruce and larch), suitable to their climate and uses.
+The purpose of the Boreal Forest Exterior Door design is to enable remote northern communities to build their own doors, from local wood, suitable to their climate and uses.

 The intention is to make building components which, when compared to “equivalent” buildings components brought in from the south, are:

 - More suitable for use in these communities and their climates